Gucci unveils 'HaHaHa' collaboration with Harry Styles - NewsBreak

 GUCCI UNVEILS HAHAHA COLLECTION

-Alessandro Michele teamed up with Harry Styles for a between-season collection that infuses tailoring with adolescent freedom.
-The collection is titled “HaHaHa,” tapping a sense of joy and also the expression of their initials: Harry and Alessandro.
+Alessandro Michele teamed up with Harry Styles for a between-season collection that infuses tailoring with adolescent joy.
+The collection is titled “HaHaHa,” tapping a sense of joy, and also the expression of their initials: Harry and Alessandro.

 “In truth it was easier for him to play with me to create clothes, than for me to sing with him,’’ Michele joked with reporters at a preview for the collection inside a Milan vintage store.